Puma (character): Powers and abilities

 Puma possesses a number of superhuman attributes that are a result of a combination of genetic engineering and mysticism.
 Thomas Fireheart is the latest in a line of Native Americans that were specially matched and bred to produce a perfect human being.
 That genetic manipulation was enhanced by an unknown supernatural process through which his tribe endowed him with magical abilities.

 Puma can transform into an anthropomorphic feline form at will, gaining superhuman physical abilities and senses.
 He is a skilled martial artist and experienced businessman with access to advanced technology and resources.

-When possessed by the Riot symbiote, Puma gained the powers and abilities of a symbiote.

 Other versions

 Earth-001

 Fireheart, a member of the Hounds inspired by Puma, appears in the Spider-Verse storyline.
 He is sent to hunt and kill Miles Morales before being killed by the Superior Spider-Man, Spider-Punk, and Assassin Spider-Man.

 Secret Wars

-A zombified alternate universe variant of Puma from Earth-13264 appears in Red Skull (vol. 2) #1.
+A zombified alternate universe version of Puma from Earth-13264 appears in Red Skull (vol. 2) #1.